 - He/she checks whether the said appointment can be accepted.

 - If everything is fine, he provides confirmation to the company.

-- The company needs to inform the said appointment to the governing body.
+- The company needs to inform the said appointment of the governing body.

 Step 3: Audit Engagement

-- A formal engagement contract is made between the company & auditor.
+- A formal engagement contract is made between the company & the auditor.